Musician Jobs: 6 Ways To Get Paid Realistically And Consistently Monday September 19 2022, 6:00 PM

 The prerequisite for being qualified for a position like this includes some college education related to psychology, music history, and composition classes.

-Many schools now offer music therapy degrees that will allow you to become a healthcare professional and a professional musician at the same time.
+Many schools now offer music therapy degrees and internships that will allow you to become a healthcare professional and a professional musician at the same time.

 Cruise Musicians